 If you think you might be pregnant, it’s simple to get a pregnancy test from a pharmacy.
 You can find pregnancy tests in the “family planning” aisle.
 Pregnancy tests usually cost $15-$20.
 You can also get accurate tests for much cheaper at dollar stores.

 You can also visit a clinic or CLSC to take a pregnancy test with a nurse.
-At a CLSC, the test will be free if you have RAMQ (Quebec health insurance).
+At a CLSC, the test is often free if you have RAMQ (Quebec health insurance).
 If you’re 14 or over, a nurse can give you a pregnancy test without having to tell your parents or guardians.
 If you’re under 14, the nurse may need permission from your parents or guardians.
 You can call 811 to find the nearest CLSC.

 How do I take a pregnancy test?